 In the latter case, sometimes, the materials they are made of are so cheap and fragile that the tub or shower could crack with just regular use without the need to be hit with anything.

-We also see quite often that contractors, handymen, or plumbers during the renovation of a bathroom, while making repairs in the bathroom, unclogging the tub, etc, drop a tile or a tool onto the tub or shower and crack it, or make a hole in it.
+We also see quite often that contractors, handymen, or plumbers during the renovation of a bathroom, while making repairs in the bathroom or while unclogging the tub, etc, drop a tile or a tool onto the tub or shower and crack it, or make a hole in it.
 In this instance, a crack or hole could happen anywhere on the plastic, acrylic, or fiberglass tub or shower (bottom, sidewall, or inner walls).

 Can cracks or holes in plastic, acrylic, or fiberglass tubs or showers be repaired?